If you’re looking for top Shopify tips that can help you create a great store, we’ve got you covered in this article.

 Fortunately, you can use Shopify CDN to optimize, compress, edit, and even convert images.

-Additionally, when optimizing your images, remember to:
+When optimizing your images, remember to:

 - Use keyword-optimized alt attributes to help search engines understand the image context, but remember not to stuff keywords, to include the SKU, and to name your images appropriately.